philippschroeppel/nebulous/README.md

 Clusters always aim to schedule nodes as close to each other as possible, with as fast of networking as available.

-Processors also work with Clusters.
+Processors also work with Clusters

 ```yaml
 kind: Processor